Oral B Genius X Limited Edition Electric Toothbrush – Rose Gold

 They are available with different bristle textures, sizes, and forms.
 Most dentists recommend using a soft toothbrush since hard-bristled toothbrushes can damage tooth enamel and irritate the gums.

-Because many common and effective ingredients in toothpaste are harmful if swallowed in large doses and instead should be spat out, the act of brushing teeth is most often done at a sink within the kitchen or bathroom, where the brush may be rinsed off afterwards to remove any debris remaining and then dried to reduce conditions ideal for bacterial growth (and, if it is a wooden toothbrush, mold as well).
+Because many common and effective ingredients in toothpaste are harmful if swallowed in large doses, tooth paste should instead should be spat out.
+The act of brushing teeth is most often done at a sink within the kitchen or bathroom, where the brush may be rinsed off afterwards to remove any debris remaining and then dried to reduce conditions ideal for bacterial growth (and, if it is a wooden toothbrush, mold as well).

 Some toothbrushes have plant-based handles, often bamboo.
 However, numerous others are made of cheap plastic; such brushes constitute a significant source of pollution.
 Over 1 billion toothbrushes are disposed of into landfills annually in the United States alone.
-Bristles are commonly made of nylon (which, while not biodegradable, as plastic is, may still be recycled) or bamboo viscose.
+Bristles are commonly made of nylon (which, while not biodegradable, as plastic is, may still be recycled), bamboo viscose, or bristle of boar.

 X, or x, is the twenty-fourth letter of the Latin alphabet, used in the modern English alphabet, the alphabets of other western European languages and others worldwide.
 Its name in English is ex (pronounced ), plural exes.